The Good Bad Egg

-The Good Bad Egg was an American comedy short released by Columbia Pictures on March 20, 1947, starring Joe DeRita, who later joined The Three Stooges and became "Curly Joe" DeRita, and featuring Dorothy Granger, and Norman Ollestead.
+The Good Bad Egg is an American comedy short released by Columbia Pictures on March 20, 1947, starring Joe DeRita, who later joined The Three Stooges and became "Curly Joe" DeRita, and featuring Dorothy Granger, and Norman Ollestead.
 This was the second of four shorts in the Joe DeRita series produced by Columbia from 1946-1948; all entries were remakes of other Columbia shorts.

 Plot

 Joe Priggle (Joe DeRita) is an inventor staying at a rest home where he tells the story to its proprietor (Vernon Dent) his strong dislike, eggs.
 It all starts when he fouls up one of his inventions to a client (Emil Sitka) when he finds an egg with an address written on it, the address belongs to a single woman Florabell (Dorothy Granger).
 He ends up marrying her, but soon finds out that she has an obnoxious brat of a son Rudolph (Norman Ollestead).
 He causes nothing but trouble for Joe by shooting him in the rear end with a slingshot, a BB gun and gets blown to bits by a miniature cannon.
 Meanwhile, Joe is busy working on his latest invention, a state-of-the-art dishwasher.
 The first time he uses it, it destroys all of Florabell's fine chinaware.
+Then afterwards Joe reinvented his dishwasher into a washing-machine instead, unfortunately, Rudolph sabotaged his invention.
+Leading Joe taking his revenge on little brat.